 Years ago I was discussing a particle accelerator facility with a distinguished (internationally renowned) engineering professor.
 I mentioned that the particles in the beam would reach a certain fraction of the speed of light.
 He asked me why they could not reach or surpass the speed of light.
 It became obvious that he had essentially zero understanding of Special Relativity, and I was shocked.

 We could go a bit further.
-General Relativity (also an invention of Einstein) describes the dynamics of spacetime (sound interesting?), and is connected to topics in popular culture such as black holes, time travel, wormholes, galactic empires, etc. General Relativity is far more complex than Special Relativity, but can be introduced to someone who has a good grasp of multivariable calculus.
+General Relativity (also an invention of Einstein) describes the dynamics of spacetime (sound interesting?), and is connected to topics in popular culture such as black holes, time travel, wormholes, galactic empires, etc. General Relativity is far more complex than Special Relativity, but can be introduced to someone who has a good understanding of multivariable calculus.
 For example, Dirac's lecture notes on the subject provide a pedagogical introduction in only 62 pages.
 Yet what fraction of adults have even a modest grasp of this topic?
 Perhaps one in ten or a hundred thousand at best.

 What is the cognitive threshold to learn Special or General Relativity?
 What is the cognitive threshold to remember something about it ten or twenty years later?
 Is the cognitive threshold higher, or the threshold in intellectual curiosity required to ponder such things?